BPR Rejected Claim Action - Cancel

 When a BPR contains Allocations with the Claim Status of 'Rejected', corrective action may be taken by choosing to either 'Retry' or 'Cancel' the claim.

-Cancelling a Rejected Allocation would be suitable if the Rejection occurred due to insufficient funds remaining e.g. Requested amount &1 is more than the available service booking amount &2.;Entered amount 99.93 is greater than available service booking amount 46.09.;Request 000158XYZABC rejected, P01,Request No: 000158XYZABC P01 - Entered amount 99.93 is greater than a
+Cancelling a Rejected Allocation would be suitable if the Rejection occurred due to insufficient funds remaining and the claim not being possible e.g. Requested amount &1 is more than the available service booking amount &2.;Entered amount 99.93 is greater than available service booking amount 46.09.;Request 000158XYZABC rejected, P01,Request No: 000158XYZABC P01 - Entered amount 99.93 is greater than a

 An overview of this functionality is available in the following video, which is also available in the 'NDIS Bulk Payment Request' section of the Finance tab in the Learning Centre: